All Wales Section 12(2) Process and Criteria

 Or,

-Provide evidence of the most recent satisfactory annual appraisal with reference to CPD being achieved.
-If submitting the most recent appraisal evidence, it would suffice to provide only those pages which evidences the following information:
+Provide evidence of satisfactory annual appraisal with reference to CPD being achieved and the appraisal to have been held within twelve months of Section 12(2) expiry date.
+If submitting appraisal evidence, it would suffice to provide only those pages which evidences the following information:

 Name of appraisee, name of appraiser, date of appraisal, the date the summary appraisal was agreed and discussion and reflections on CPD.

-v)For Initial Approval Applications: Provide an up to date curriculum vitae that provides evidence/practice examples of relevant experience to support application.
-Provide full details (name of employer and address, experience gained and duties undertaken) and dates of employment posts, including supervised training posts which must include ‘from’ and ‘to’ dates in the format of dd.mm.yyyy.
+v)For Initial Approval Applications: For Psychiatrist applicants, a letter supporting the Section 12(2) application must be provided by the Clinical Director or the Medical Director (from Mental Health and/or Learning Disability Directorates).
+All applicants must provide an up to date curriculum vitae that provides evidence/practice examples of relevant experience to support the application.
+Provide full details (full name of employer and full postal address, rotations undertaken, name of training provider, experience gained, grade of all posts, job titles and duties undertaken).
+Full dates of all employment posts and all supervised training posts must include ‘from’ and ‘to’ dates in the format of dd.mm.yyyy and must include the name of the Clinical Supervisor for all employment and training posts.
 Where there are any periods of part-time working, the curriculum vitae must clearly indicate whole time equivalent.

 vi) Applicants for approval must satisfy at least one of the following sets of additional criteria from A or B. Applicants for re-approval must satisfy the criteria from C.